 Fisheries and Aquaculture Student Bursary Program

-The Fisheries and Aquaculture Student Bursary Program aims to help Nova Scotia fill the labour gap for aquaculture, seafood buying and seafood processing facilities.
-The program also introduces students to aquaculture and the seafood sector as viable career options.
+The Fisheries and Aquaculture Student Bursary Program aims to help Nova Scotia fill the labor gap for aquaculture, seafood buying, seafood processing and seafood harvesting facilities.
+The program also introduces aquaculture and seafood sector as viable career options.

 To apply for the bursary, students must be: